Luhao Zhang

 Preprints

 1. Luhao Zhang, Jincheng Yang, Rui Gao.
-A Simple and General Duality Proof for Wasserstein Distributionally Robust Optimization (2022), under review for Management Science.
+A Simple and General Duality Proof for Wasserstein Distributionally Robust Optimization (2022), under review for Operations Research.

 2. Jincheng Yang*, Luhao Zhang*, Ningyuan Chen, Rui Gao, Ming Hu.
 Decision-making with Side Information: A Causal Transport Robust Approach (2022), to be submitted to Operations Research.